KxSystems/docs/docs/interfaces/hdf5/examples.md

 1b
 ```

+## Create a dataset

-* Create a dataset containing experimental information and write to a file
+Create a dataset containing experimental information and write to a file.

 ```q
 // Create a dataset of floating point data and write to HDF5